VeztaVezta

 Swagger Documentation

-Every backend controller must be properly decorated for OpenAPI spec accuracy, since the frontend generates its entire API client from this spec:
+Every backend controller must be properly decorated for OpenAPI spec accuracy, since the frontend (and the docs site) generates from this spec:

 @ApiTags('trading')